IntellexApps/blcheck/README.md

 	skipped.

-	-v    Verbose mode, can be used multiple times (up to -vvv) -q    Quit mode with absolutely no output
+	-v    Verbose mode, can be used multiple times (up to -vvv) -q    Quiet mode with absolutely no output
 	-h    The help you are just reading